Will-Helliwell/CV/README.md

 - Volunteered as a mentor to help later students improve by giving technical and pastoral help.

 Technologies and practices covered:
-- OOP
+- Object Oriented Programming
 - Testing and TDD (Rspec, Capybara, Jasmine, Cypress)
+- Agile/XP methodologies
+- Pair programming and group projects
 - MVC pattern
-- Agile/XP
-- Ruby, Rails, JavaScript
-- React
+- Full-stack frameworks (Ruby-on-Rails, MERN)
+- Front-end Frameworks (React, Bootstrap)
-- Relational (PostgreSQL) and non-relational (MongoDB) databases.
+- Databases: SQL (PostgreSQL) and no SQL (MongoDB).
-- RSpec, Jasmine
+- Git, Travis CI, Heroku

 #### Harvard CS50 (August 20 to present)

-- I am enjoying taking this course in my spare time to give me a more rounded view of software development.
-Specifically I am learning about the fundamentals of Computer Science and gaining a better understanding of how source code works ‘under the hood’ through C-based coding challenges.<br>
+- Completing C-based coding challenges to learn get a better understanding of how source code works ‘under the hood’.<br>
-- Nb - I can’t share my source code publicly due to academic honesty rules, but  am happy to share on request.

 #### University of Cambridge (2013 to 2016)

 - 2.1 in  Natural Sciences at Christ’s College, specialising in Developmental Biology and Cancer.<br>
 - Used close attention to detail and data analysis to provide the first evidence for a specific signalling pathway in the nematode worm C.elegans.
 Clearly communicated the findings to a scientific panel.

 #### RGS Guildford (2005 to 2012)